mstensho/unprintable-areas/README.md

 This environment variable is only available (non-zero) when generating print layout.
 Exposing it for screen layout is meaningless.
-It's still possible for a site to obtain the safe rintable inset.
+It's still possible for a site to obtain the safe printable inset.
 Is this a concern?

 Example: